 Put Stuff in the Same Place

 It seems like everything these days requires a login and password, and for safety, it’s recommended that each one is different.
-However, trying to remember them all and which accounts they’re for would be very taxing for your brain.
+However, remembering them all and which accounts they’re for would be very taxing for your brain.
 So instead, try using a password manager like LastPass or 1Password –only one Master Password is needed to remember.
 We are also recommending Two Factor Authentication USB Security Keys.
 You can learn more about those in this blog post, Protect Yourself During Cybersecurity Awareness Month.

 Use a Calendar or Planner